dotnet/csharplang/proposals/extensions.md

 The binding-time processing of an indexer access of the form `P[A]`, where `P` is a *primary_no_array_creation_expression* of a class, struct, interface, /***or extension** type `T`, and `A` is an *argument_list*, consists of the following steps:

 - The set of indexers provided by `T` is constructed.
-The set consists of all indexers declared in `T` or a base type of `T` that are not override declarations and are accessible in the current context ([§7.5](basic-concepts.md#75-member-access)).
+The set consists of all indexers declared in `T` or a base type of `T` that are not override declarations and are accessible in the current context.
 - The set is reduced to those indexers that are applicable and not hidden by other indexers.
 The following rules are applied to each indexer `S.I` in the set, where `S` is the type in which the indexer `I` is declared:
   - If `I` is not applicable with respect to `A`, then `I` is removed from the set.
   - If `I` is applicable with respect to `A`, then all indexers declared in a base type of `S` are removed from the set.